 Children and Family Ministry

-Welcome to the new look children and family ministry pages.
-They are still a work in progress, the idea is that they will continue to be so do keep checking back, but will hopefully be a useful source of information and ideas.
+Welcome to the children and family ministry pages: they are a work in progress, the idea is that they will continue to be so do keep checking back, but will hopefully be a useful source of information and ideas.

 Dates For Your Diary

-Bishop John Pritchard wrote a prayer for National Parents' Week, 22nd-28th October 2012, which has much to offer and is well worth making use of for both personal and wider use.
+Bishop John Pritchard wrote a prayer for National Parents' Week, which has much to offer at anytime and is well worth making use of for both personal and wider use.
 It is: